Ruqqy-Olaide/My-Data-Analysis-Assessments-And-Reports/Bike-Purchase-And-Analysis_README.md

 •	Objective: The purpose of this analysis is to explore how various demographic factors such as income, gender, and marital status influence the decision to purchase a bike.
 The goal is to identify patterns in the data that could inform marketing and business strategies for bike sales.

 •	Context: In the context of this analysis, we are investigating a dataset that includes information on individuals’ demographic factors.
+This is carried out using Python for the analysis.

-•	Data Sources: The dataset used for this analysis was obtained from an Excel file which contains several demographic columns such as Marital Status, Gender, and Income, among others.
+•	Data Sources: The dataset used for this analysis was obtained from an Excel file, on Kaggle, a database platform and it contains several demographic columns such as Marital Status, Gender, and Income among others.

 3. Data Understanding: